Ladanakonechna/ln-website/_posts/2022-11-11-CIMAM-Conference.md

 The 12 speakers will reflect on the concept of The Attentive Museum and propose different models that can provide a roadmap for institutions through an exploration of new models of governance, and narratives of decolonial discourses, concluding with a vision beyond the museum world to collectives and new institutional models from which we can learn a more sustainable future.

-Day 3: Learning from the Community: Collective Actions in the Face of Emergency Emily Jacir, Founder/Director, Dar Jacir for Art and Research, Bethlehem, Palestinian Territories
+Day 3: Learning from the Community: Collective Actions in the Face of Emergency<br>
+Emily Jacir, Founder/Director, Dar Jacir for Art and Research, Bethlehem, Palestinian Territories<br>
-***Lada Nakonechna, Artist, Method Fund, Kyiv, Ukraine*** Philip Rizk, film-maker/artist, Mosireen video collective, Berlin, Germany/Cairo, Egypt Kike España, Dr. Architect, Urban researcher, La Casa Invisible, Malaga, Spain Panel Discussion moderated by Manuel Borja-Villel, Director, Museo Nacional Centro de Arte Reina Sofía, Madrid
+***Lada Nakonechna, Artist, Method Fund, Kyiv, Ukraine***<br>
+Philip Rizk, film-maker/artist, Mosireen video collective, Berlin, Germany/Cairo, Egypt<br>
+Kike España, Dr. Architect, Urban researcher, La Casa Invisible, Malaga, Spain<br>
+Panel Discussion moderated by Manuel Borja-Villel, Director, Museo Nacional Centro de Arte Reina Sofía, Madrid